Defense secretary says Trump ordered him to allow SEAL in war crimes case to keep status

 A military jury acquitted Gallagher of murder and war crimes charges in July but convicted him of having posed with the corpse of the teenage ISIS fighter.
 Consequently, he was demoted from chief petty office to petty officer first class.
 Then, earlier this month, Trump reversed the order, reinstating Gallagher as a chief petty officer.

 The Navy had planned to review whether Gallagher should remain in the SEALs after his conviction.
-Trump on Thursday tweeted, "the Navy will NOT be taking away Warfighter and Navy Seal Eddie Gallagher's Trident Pin," saying the case was "handled very badly from the beginning."
+Trump on Thursday tweeted that "the Navy will NOT be taking away Warfighter and Navy Seal Eddie Gallagher's Trident Pin," saying the case was "handled very badly from the beginning."

 On Friday, Spencer told reporters that he believed the review process over Gallagher's status should go forward.
-Spencer then told reporters on Saturday that to end the review process, scheduled to begin Dec.
+Spencer then told reporters on Saturday that to end the review process, which had been scheduled to begin Dec.
 2, Trump needed to do so with a formal order and not in a tweet.

-Esper asked for Spencer's resignation after learning that the Navy secretary secretly made a proposal to the White House to resolve the case, the Defense Department on Sunday.
+Esper asked for Spencer's resignation after learning that he had secretly made a proposal to the White House to resolve the case, the Defense Department said on Sunday.

+In an interview on "CBS Evening News" on Monday, Spencer countered that Esper was "completely informed because his chief of staff was briefed on it."

 In his resignation letter, Spencer put himself at odds with the president's involvement in the Gallagher case.